-In my role as president of Royall & Company, I’ve fielded a lot of questions from Royall clients, education leaders and our own employees about the combination of EAB and Royall and what it really means.
+In my role as president of Royall & Company, I’ve fielded a lot of questions from Royall clients, education leaders and our own employees about the combination of EAB and Royall into EAB Enrollment Services and what it really means.

 To be fair, I’ve worked in business long enough to understand that many mergers don’t really create value for customers and that the higher education field is rife with mergers “in name alone,” where customers see virtually no benefit and cultures oftentimes clash.
 For that reason, I’m more than okay with the sometimes candid and challenging queries.